giuseppemag/ballerina/docs/guidelines.md

 We often see two kinds of wrappers in the views of a domain.
 The typical wrappers with children, ... the other wrapper kind as Pro<JSX.Element>

-_Templates_
+_naming conventions_
+	_files and folder with dashes_
+	_state and repos with just the name of the domain_ _repos with Repo suffix when not otherwise possible, for ex.
+MapRepo_ _Templates_
   _Readonly context_
   _Writable state_